matt3121/recadoodle/README.md

 Rec Room clients (`20230414`).
 Not affiliated with or endorsed by Rec Room Inc.
 Compatibility with other builds is not guaranteed.

-This distribution is **API-only**: no HTML website, admin panel, credits page, personal accounts, database, live domain, Photon IDs, tunnel credentials, or linked platform IDs.
-Opening `/` in a browser displays the JSON discovery document, not a website.

 ## Features